A Level Music

 Course Structure and Content:

-The appraisal content is covered over the two years.
-Students investigate, analyse and appraise music from six different areas of study:
+The Appraisal content is covered over the two years.
+Students investigate, analyse and appraise music from various areas of study:

 Assessment: